What Is Bulimia Nervosa?

+Bulimia nervosa has also been associated with personality disorders.
 Many patients and family members ask about personality disorders and just what they mean.
 Personality disorders should not be confused with disorders of the “person.”
-Rather, they are labels that indicate a constellation of behavioral, emotional and cognitive characteristics that cause problems in one’s social, occupational or academic, and recreation life.
-While I am not fond of the label “personality disorders” I understand that it is shorthand for looking at a cluster of qualities that more often than not are present together.
+Rather, they are labels that indicate a constellation of behavioral, emotional, and cognitive characteristics that cause problems in one’s social, occupational or academic, and recreational life.
+While I am not fond of the label “personality disorders,” I understand that it is shorthand for looking at a cluster of qualities that more often than not are present together.

 The most common personality disorder associated with bulimia is Borderline personality disorder.
 Borderline traits include:

 - Intolerance or uncontrolled anger